zSnout/v5.zsnout.com/client/math/infinity-is-0.0833/index.md

 Did you know that the sum of all whole numbers is equal to -1/12?
 In this article we find out how it's possible and prove it ourselves!

+_DISCLAIMER: The math used in this article doesn't count as real reasoning; it's just a fun thing to think about.
+See [this video by Mathologer](https://www.youtube.com/watch?v=YuIIjLr6vUA) for more information._

 \toc

 - [The Series](#the-series)